ReactiveCocoa/ReactiveCocoa/Documentation/DocumentingCode.md

 # Documenting Code

-Follow these rules when documenting code using Xcode's markup:
+Please follow these guidelines when documenting code using [Xcode's markup](https://developer.apple.com/library/mac/documentation/Xcode/Reference/xcode_markup_formatting_ref/):

 - Expand lines up to 80 characters per line.
-If the line extends beyond 80 characters the next line must be indented at the previous markup token's colon position + 1 space:
+If the line extends beyond 80 characters the next line must be indented at the previous markup delimiter's colon position + 1 space:

 ```
 /// DO: